rust-lang/rfcs/text/0000-write-pointers.md

 Removed comment about `!Drop` bound for `&out T`, because it is incorrect.

 Removed the Casting Rules Section, because it was wrong, instead to convert raw pointers to references, use a reborrow. for example if `x: *mut T`, then `unsafe { &out *x }` will turn it into an `&out T`.

+Added an unresolved question, about use of drop flags to allow for conditional initialization.

 ---
 I would like to thank all the people who helped refine this proposal to its current state: [@rkruppe](https://internals.rust-lang.org/u/rkruppe), [@earthengine](https://internals.rust-lang.org/u/earthengine),  [@gbutler](https://internals.rust-lang.org/u/gbutler),